fullcalendar/old-docs/Contributing-Code.md

+Code contributions are accepted via [Pull Request][Using Pull Requests].
+When modifying files, please do not edit the generated or minified files in the `dist/` directory.
+Please edit the original `src/` or `lang/` files.

+## Contributing Features

+The FullCalendar project welcomes PRs for new features, but because there are so many feature requests (over 100), and because every new feature requires refinement and maintenance, each PR will be aggressively prioritized and might take a while to make it to an official release.

+Furthermore, each new feature should be designed as robustly as possible and be useful beyond the immediate usecase it was initially designed for.
+Feel free to start a ticket discussing the feature's specs before coding.

+## Contributing Bugfixes

+Along with your bugfix, it is important to include a description and [JSFiddle/JSBin] recreation of the bug to communicate what is being fixed.

 ## Getting Set Up

 You will need [Git][git], [Node][node], and NPM installed.
 For clarification, please view the [jQuery readme][jq-readme], which requires a similar setup.